-Mega events are uniquely placed to reach wide sections of society.
-A total of 51.9 million people in the UK (90% of the population) watched at least 15 minutes of the London 2012 Games on BBC TV and 17.7% of adults attended a ticketed or free Olympic or Paralympic event or took part in community programmes.
-Ten years later, half of UK adults watched the Birmingham 2022 Commonwealth Games or took part in events such as the Queen's Baton Relay.
-The Lionesses' victory in the UEFA Women's Euros was watched by a crowd of 87,192 at Wembley and a further 17.4 million on the BBC.
-UK Sport has secured over 130 international sporting champions in the UK since 2012 and estimates that in the coming decade they will reach over 10 million fans40.
-In June 2022, 44% of UK adults (23.3 million people) took part in at least one Platinum Jubilee event.
-Events of this scale are historic in nature, giving participants the chance to feel part of something bigger and become part of our national story.
+There is strong evidence, therefore, that events can Mega events are uniquely placed to reach wide increase people's pride in where they live, and in sections of society.
+A total of 51.9 million people in doing so increase their sense of belonging. the UK (90% of the population) watched at least 15 minutes of the London 2012 Games on BBC TV and However, Inquiry polling also found that 50% of 17.7% of adults attended a ticketed or free Olympic people think that "Big events like the Jubilee and or Paralympic event or took part in community the Commonwealth Games are a distraction from programmes.
+Ten years later, half of UK adults the real issues facing the country."
+The Jubilee watched the Birmingham 2022 Commonwealth saw substantial differences in participation rates Games or took part in events such as the Queen's between the different nations of the UK, with Baton Relay.
+The Lionesses' victory in the UEFA England and Wales seeing higher engagement than Women's Euros was watched by a crowd of 87,192 at Northern Ireland and Scotland42.
+Engagement in Wembley and a further 17.4 million on the BBC.
+UK the Jubilee was also correlated, unsurprisingly, with Sport has secured over 130 international sporting feelings of pride in the Royal Family.
+For 70 years, the champions in the UK since 2012 and estimates that late Queen had been synonymous with the Royal in the coming decade they will reach over 10 million Family itself.
+Her funeral was watched by over 30 fans40.
+In June 2022, 44% of UK adults (23.3 million million people in the UK.
+The Coronation is a major historic event that will attract global attention.
+It has people) took part in at least one Platinum Jubilee event.
+Events of this scale are historic in nature, giving significant potential to nurture our shared sense of participants the chance to feel part of something community.
+But it also has the potential to increase bigger and become part of our national story. divisive conversations about class and privilege, generational change, the history of empire, attitudes The Inquiry heard evidence that national events towards migration, and differences in attitudes held a particular power in instances where they between the four nations of the UK.

-The Inquiry heard evidence that national events held a particular power in instances where they could be celebrated and interpreted locally, with a shared thread between the national and local.
-The London 2012 Games torch relay successfully brought the spirit of the Games to communities across the country, with almost 8,000 torchbearers chosen to represent their place.
-Anniversaries of major historical events also allow people to plan locally relevant activities whilst connecting people to a larger shared history.
-Participants know that in workplaces and schools across the country, people are taking part in the two-minute silence to mark Armistice Day, and events up and down the country will have common features, but they can be also tailored to the local context.
+could be celebrated and interpreted locally, with a shared thread between the national and local.
+No single event can be all things to all people, and The London 2012 Games torch relay successfully it is certainly not in the scope of a single event to brought the spirit of the Games to communities solve all of society's divides.
+But event organisers across the country, with almost 8,000 torchbearers can play a powerful role in curating a programme chosen to represent their place.
+Anniversaries of of events across the year, offering some events that major historical events also allow people to plan appeal more to specific groups within a community, and other events that are designed specifically locally relevant activities whilst connecting people to a larger shared history.
+Participants know that in to bring different groups together.
+This type of workplaces and schools across the country, people curation is happening at many levels - from cultural are taking part in the two-minute silence to mark programmers at mega events like the Birmingham Armistice Day, and events up and down the country Commonwealth Games, to local authority event will have common features, but they can be also teams or individual organisations reviewing their tailored to the local context.
 As one young focus group member in July 2022 explained: